 Those selected for an interview will be informed of their status approximately four weeks before the first round of interviews and will receive a time slot a week ahead of time.
 Interviews will take place mid-to-late April, after students have made their college choices and financial aid with the institution has been addressed.

-At each interview, candidates will appear before a committee of 9 upstanding community members.
+At each interview, candidates will appear before a committee of approximately 9 upstanding community members.
 Each interview takes about ten minutes.
-You will be notified within two days of your first round interview whether you were selected for the second round.
+You will be notified within two days of your first round interview whether you were selected for the second round (if deemed necessary).

 If you are selected as a HEAR Scholar, we expect you to sign the HEAR Scholarship Agreement and provide us as soon as possible with your confirmed school of choice, program, and financial aid information.
-The HEAR Mentoring Chair will connect you with a mentor, who will accompany you through all four years of higher education.
-We expect you to attend our Mentor-Scholar Events twice a year, in July and December.
+The HEAR Mentoring Chair will connect you with a mentor, who will accompany you through all four years of higher education (should you need it).
+Wherever possible, we expect you to attend our Mentor-Scholar Events twice a year, in July and December.